ppaez/alsaseq/doc/tracks.rst

 Implementation
 ==============

+tracks uses the `alsamidi`__ module to read the sequence file, using an instance of the Seq class.
+The `tracks` attribute of the instance is a list of tracks, each track is a sequence of ALSA sequencer events.
+The `tracks` list is loaded with the events that are read from the sequence file at the start of the program, or when the `o` command is used.

+tracks keeps two lists of ALSA sequencer events:

+    - `incoming`, the events received from the source client.
+      It is cleared when playback mode is entered.
+When stop mode is entered, one or two voice change events are added at the beginning, and its contents are appended to the `tracks` list.

+    - `eventos`, the events that will be sent to the destination client.
+It is set to the contents of all the tracks in the `tracks` list when playback mode is entered.
+The `tracks` list is first processed by `merge` to become a single event list.

 tracks uses the `threading`__ module to create two threads that handle ALSA sequencer events: One fetches events received by the sequencer, the other sends events to the sequencer.